 \section{Experiments}

-\textbf{Datasets.} For Pixel-level tracking task, our study utilized DAVIS~\cite{davis} verification set as~\cite{omnimotion}.
-For video-level recognition task, we use VGGSound~\cite{vggsound} dataset to validate the performance.
-DRAMA~\cite{drama} dataset is used to validate the video-to-text chatting task.
-In text-to-video editing task, we used 42 representative videos from the DAVIS~\cite{davis} dataset following~\cite{tune-a-video}.
+\textbf{Datasets.} For the Pixel-level tracking task, we utilized the DAVIS~\cite{davis} for evaluation as~\cite{omnimotion}.
+For the video-level recognition task, we use the VGGSound~\cite{vggsound} dataset.
+The DRAMA~\cite{drama} dataset is used to validate the video-to-text chatting task.
+In the text-to-video editing task, we used 42 representative videos from the DAVIS~\cite{davis} dataset following~\cite{tune-a-video}.

-\textbf{Metrics.} We follow the metrics of omnimotion~\cite{omnimotion} for the pixel-level tracking task. $<\delta^x_\textrm{avg}$ denotes the average positional accuracy.
-Average Jaccard(AJ) evaluates both occlusion and position accuracy.
-Occlusion Accuracy(OA) evaluates the visibility/occlusion prediction accuracy at each frame.
-Temporal Coherence(TC) is the $L_2$ distance between the acceleration of ground truth tracks and predicted tracks.
-The lower TC, the better the model's performance.
-Top1 Acc is the evaluation metric for video-level recognition task.
-The performance of the video-to-text chatting task is valued by BLEU-4 (B4), METEOR (M), CIDER (C), and SPICE (S), and Mean Intersection Over Union (mIoU) as~\cite{hilm-d}.
-In text-to-video editing task, Frame Consistency represents the CLIP~\cite{clip} cosine similarity of all pairs of video frames.
-Textual Alignment is the average CLIP score between prompts between all frames of the output videos and the corresponding edited prompts.
+\textbf{Metrics.} For \textbf{Pixel-level Tracking}, following~\cite{omnimotion}, we report Average Jaccard (AJ), Occlusion Accuracy (OA), and Positional Accuracy ($<\delta^x_\textrm{avg}$).
+We also measure Temporal Coherence (TC) via the $L_2$ distance of track accelerations (lower is better).
+For \textbf{Zero-shot Recognition}, we report Top-1 Accuracy, Top-5 Accuracy, and Mean Average Precision (mAP). \textbf{Video-to-Text Chatting} is evaluated using standard captioning metrics (BLEU-4, METEOR, CIDER, SPICE) and Mean Intersection Over Union (mIoU) for localization~\cite{hilm-d}.
+For \textbf{One-shot Editing}, we measure Frame Consistency (average CLIP~\cite{clip} similarity between frame pairs) and Textual Alignment (CLIP score between output frames and the target prompt).

+\textbf{Implementation Details.} Across all tasks, we utilize consistent pre-processing to extract text and depth modalities.
+We employ \textbf{GPT-4o}~\cite{gpt4} (version 2024-05-13, temperature=1.0, top\_p=0.9) to generate dense semantic captions with 4 frames per video.
+For depth estimation, we use \textbf{GLPN-kitti} (62M)~\cite{kim2022global}, resizing inputs to $480 \times 640$ before feeding them into the ImageBind depth encoder.
+We report the sampling strategy, resolution, training time and training epoch/steps in Table~\ref{tab:implementation_details}.
+We employ \textbf{ImageBind} as the primary backbone for all tasks, leveraging its holistic embedding space that effectively aligns diverse modalities, including depth and audio.
+For the audio-centric VGGSound benchmark, we additionally utilize \textbf{VALOR} to benefit from its specialized audio-visual-text pre-training and robust Audio Spectrogram Transformer (AST) architecture.
+This strategic selection allows SEN to extract the most discriminative features, ranging from geometric structures to fine-grained acoustics, tailored to the specific requirements of each downstream scenario.